AnselmeDonato/wsd-proj-1/README.md

 #### Tests

-This project comes with five small tests (cf folder `e2e-playwright`).
+This project comes with five small automated tests (in `e2e-playwright/tests/hello-world.spec.js`).
 Assuming that you have docker-compose, you can follow the following steps to run the application locally:
 - get a local copy of the code (you can do this from the github repository at `https://github.com/AnselmeDonato/wsd-proj-1`)
 - run the command `docker compose run --entrypoint=npx e2e-playwright playwright test && docker compose rm -sf` in the root directory